 Kyrnrie casually nodded as Arynlock walked out through a door at the back of the study.
 Then, as soon as he was alone, he dashed to the portrait he’d noted before.
 Below it, the dagger, jewel encrusted, engraved – a fine piece of art.
 Very valuable, no doubt.
-He opened the transparent container, lifted the dagger, and quickly eased it into his pack.
-Easy as stealing bread from an unattended bakery.
+He opened the transparent container, lifted the dagger, and quickly slid it into his pack.
+As easy as stealing from the local bakery.

 He then rushed back towards the window, and stopped, taking a comfortable and relaxed stance, staring out over Helen’s Bay.

 He heard the door click open, and spoke on cue.

 “It really is an amazing view, isn’t it?”

 “That it is, Kyrnrie,” said Arynlock as he stood beside him and followed his gaze.

 Arynlock handed Kyrnrie a money purse.
 It felt heavy, which was good, and Kyrnrie didn’t want to offend his client by opening it, so he dropped it straight into his pocket.

 “Thank you,” he said.
 “I will return soon enough with your gold coin.”